Aleuts: Housing

-The Aleut constructed partially underground houses called barabara.
-According to Lillie McGarvey, a 20th century Aleut leader, barabaras keep "occupants dry from the frequent rains, warm at all times, and snugly sheltered from the high winds common to the area".
+Aleuts constructed partially underground houses called barabara.
+According to Lillie McGarvey, a 20th-century Aleut leader, barabaras keep "occupants dry from the frequent rains, warm at all times, and snugly sheltered from the high winds common to the area".
 Aleuts traditionally built houses by digging an oblong square pit in the ground, usually 50 by 20 ft or smaller.
-The pit was then covered by a roof framed with driftwood, thatched with grass, then covered with earth for insulation.
+The pit was then covered by a roof framed with driftwood, thatched with grass, and then covered with earth for insulation.
 Inside trenches were dug along the sides, with mats placed on top to keep them clean.
 The bedrooms were at the back of the lodge, opposite the entrance.
 Several families would stay in one house, with their own designated areas.
 Rather than fireplaces or bonfires in the middle, lanterns were hung in the house.

 Subsistence

-The Aleut survived by hunting and gathering.
+Aleuts survived by hunting and gathering.
 They fished for salmon, crabs, shellfish, and cod, as well as hunting sea mammals such as seal, walrus, and whales.
 They processed fish and sea mammals in a variety of ways: dried, smoked, or roasted.
 Caribou, muskoxen, deer, moose, whale, and other types of game were eaten roasted or preserved for later use.
 They dried berries.
 They were also processed as alutiqqutigaq, a mixture of berries, fat, and fish.
 The boiled skin and blubber of a whale is a delicacy, as is that of walrus.

-Today, many Aleut continue to eat customary and locally sourced foods but also buy processed foods from Outside, which is expensive in Alaska.
+Today, many Aleut continue to eat customary and locally sourced foods but also buy processed foods from abroad, which is expensive in Alaska.